aprilsbloom/thecatapi-discord-bot/README.md

 <!-- markdownlint-disable no-inline-html list-marker-space ul-indent -->
 # The Cat API Discord bot

 Discord bot written in Python to utilize [TheCatAPI](https://thecatapi.com/) to fetch GIFs, images, and information about various breeds.
 I also utilize [Reddit's public subreddit endpoint](https://www.reddit.com/r/IllegallySmolCats.json?sort=hot&t=day&limit=100) to scrape videos.
-Unfortunately, links from that endpoint are without sound, but I will most likely add support for that in the future.
+Unfortunately, links from that endpoint are without sound, and the current method I use to host the bot doesn't have enough resources to add sound using FFmpeg.

 ## Installation